bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 **Minor Draconic Trait.**  Choose one of the following traits:

-**Vestigial Wings**: you gain a flight speed equal to half your base speed, but cannot end your turn aloft on more than one consecutive turn
+(*a*) Vestigial Wings--you gain a flight speed equal to half your base speed, but cannot end your turn aloft on more than one consecutive turn

-**Armored Hide**: your AC is equal to 13 + your Dexterity modifier while not wearing armor.
+(*b*) Armored Hide--your AC is equal to 13 + your Dexterity modifier while not wearing armor.
 You can wield a shield and retain this bonus.

 \page